pingcap/docs/data-migration/aurora/increment-aurora.md

 DM relies on the `ROW`-formatted binlog for incremental replication, so you need to enable the binary logging for an Aurora MySQL cluster.
 For the configuration instructions, refer to Amazon's document [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls).

-It is recommmend to  migrate data based on GTIDs (global transaction identifiers).
+It is recommended to migrate data based on GTIDs (global transaction identifiers).
 For more information about how to enable it, refer to Amazon's document [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).

 ## Step 2.
 Configure the data source